 ELIGIBILITY: Entering students receive priority for The Benjamin.
 In certain cases non-students may qualify to share apartments with students.

-HOW TO APPLY: Please complete The Benjamin 2019-2020 Housing Application online in the Yeshiva University Housing Portal and submit a $300 deposit.
+HOW TO APPLY: The Benjamin 2020-2021 Housing Application will be available online in early March in the Yeshiva University Housing Portal and requires you to submit a $300 deposit.
 The housing deposit will be applied toward your first-term housing charge should you receive a housing assignment in The Benjamin.
 Please Note: Only students who have submitted a tuition deposit will be considered for housing in The Benjamin.